bbli/NYC-Taxi-Cab-Data-Visualization/Plan.md

 ## Plan
 * Longitude and Latitude will be mapped to a rectangle
-* Payment will be mapped to thickness of string
+* Payment will be mapped to jet color(get max and min from python)
-* Time_diff will be number of loops
+* Time_diff will be the z axis

+* Allow user to filter results

 ## Implementations
 * try texturing string onto different shapes